kootenpv/justdb/README.md

 It is thread/process safe, without strain for the developer.

-Also, to find more capabilities, read about [just](https://github.com/kootenpv/just).
+For more capabilities, also read here: [just](https://github.com/kootenpv/just).

 ### Installation